-Offers entered by publishers into PubMatic can be listed in an auction-based channel (PMP-G, PMP, Preferred, or RTB) or a direct channel (AG).
+Offers entered by publishers into PubMatic can be listed in an auction-based channel (PMP-GUARANTEED, PMP, or RTB).
 Publishers can assign rules and priorities that apply to the bidding process on their inventory.

 Priorities determine which of the bids from demand sources should be considered in the bidding process.
 PubMatic has traditionally provided 100 priority levels (P100).
 This offers flexibility, but with so many levels, it can result in underperforming campaigns/lower fill rates for some deals due to inadvertently setting overlapping rules.

-To provide a simpler priority model for publishers, PubMatic is implementing a new model that includes a maximum of 16 priority levels (P16).
-When this goes into effect, all new PubMatic customers will be set up on the P16 priority model.
+To provide a simpler priority model for publishers, PubMatic implemented a more efficient model that includes a maximum of 16 priority levels (P16).
+All new PubMatic customers will be set up on the P16 priority model.

 Existing PubMatic clients may opt to move from the P100 to the P16 model.
 Existing deals will be mapped manually to the new priority levels.